calculated-finance/calc-rs/contracts/scheduler/README.md

 ## High-Level Behaviour

 The `scheduler` contract is a decentralized automation engine that enables execution of arbitrary smart contract messages when predefined conditions are met.
 It acts as a public utility, allowing anyone to register a `Trigger` that links a `Condition` to a contract execution message.
-Keepers are incentivized to execute triggers by receiving execution rebates, creating a decentralized and reliable automation system.
+Keepers are incentivised to execute triggers by receiving execution rebates, creating a decentralized automation system.

 The contract maintains an indexed collection of `Triggers`, each containing: